Beakuency: Meet Bird People in the Hudson Valley!

 MF: You're originally from the UK.
 What led you to living in Columbia county?
 And when did you start getting involved in Alan Devoe Bird Club?

 MS: My first husband was the reason I came to America.
-And I stayed because I had a child here.
-And I got into birding very briefly because when she was growing up, I realized I didn't know any of the birds.
-When I looked out the window at our bird feeder, I didn't know what any of them were because I'd grown up in England and I knew a few birds there.
+I stayed because I had a child here.
+And I got into birding very briefly, because when she was growing up, I realized I didn’t know any of the birds.
+When I looked out the window at our bird feeder, I didn’t know what any of them were because I’d grown up in England and I knew a few birds there.
 Not many, but I knew a few birds there.
-So I did learn some birds.
-She had no interest, but that's okay. [laughs] I got obsessed with it.
-And so I would, you know, whenever I could with bird.
-But then when I retired, we were in Connecticut, and we thought about Connecticut was very pricey and very expensive.
-And we wanted to save money.
-She (Marian’s daughter) had moved to upstate New York.
-And so we looked it up, we looked at Columbia county as a place to move to.
-And so when I got here, I just fell in love with birding.
-I thought I would do more gardening, but actually I've ended up birding most of the time in retirement.
+So, I did learn some birds.
+She had no interest, but that’s okay. [laughs] I got obsessed with it.
+Then, when I retired, we were in Connecticut, and we thought Connecticut was very expensive, and we wanted to save money.
+She (Marian’s daughter) had moved to upstate New York, so we looked it up; we looked at Columbia County as a place to move to.
+When I got here, I just fell in love with birding.
+I thought I would do more gardening, but actually, I’ve ended up birding most of the time in retirement.

-MF: Your work experience really informed you to be a good community builder.
-I was also wondering if immigration had anything to do with your personality, because this is not where you're from, you don't necessarily have your own people already.
-You kind of have to cultivate it.
+MF: Your work experience really informed your ability to be a good community builder.
+I was wondering if immigration also had anything to do with it.
+Because this is not where you’re from, you don’t necessarily have your own people already.
+You kind of have to cultivate it from scratch.

-MS: And moving to upstate, to Columbia county, we knew absolutely nobody here, just nobody.
-Because my daughter was about an hour away.
-And so, you know, you're there and you're like, well, I might as well make friends.
-I mean, I'm gonna have to have friends.
-I'm not gonna be able to live without friends.
-So it was just forced.
+MS: And moving upstate, to Columbia County, we knew absolutely nobody here, and my daughter was about an hour away.
+You’re there and you’re like, well, I might as well make friends.
+I mean, I’m gonna have to have friends.
+I’m not gonna be able to live without friends.
+So, it was just forced.
 And the natural way to do it was to go out hiking and run into people.
-Or look at CLC (Columbia Land Conservacy) [if they] would have a walk, and I would go on that, and I'd meet a few people.
+Or, look at Columbia Land Conservancy calendars if they would have a walk.
+I would go on that, and I’d meet a few people.
 And I actually ran into at least two other Brits up there in Valatie who became close friends.
-So I think birding was a way of just connecting with people that I needed to connect with because you can't live alone.
+I think birding was a way of connecting with people that I needed to connect with, because you can’t live alone.

-MS: But I think you have to put [yourself forward] — I mean, you've done that, you've joined all sorts of different groups and I think it's the same thing.
-And I think, maybe having been an immigrant from the beginning, you always felt like you were the odd person out, that you were a little bit different.
-You know, you spoke with a different accent, you said things in the funny way to other people.
+MS: But I think you have to put yourself forward — I mean, you’ve done that, you’ve joined all sorts of different groups.
+I think it’s the same thing, and maybe, having been an immigrant from the beginning, you always felt like you were the odd person out, that you were a little bit different.
+You know, you spoke with a different accent, you said things in a funny way to other people.

 MF: Right.